wwlorey/shadow-password-crack/README.md

     * a bash script that occasionally calls a python script for the crypt lib operation (easier), or
     * a python script that makes repeated bash commands, that may also need to call a bash script in a complicated way (harder).
 1. Get the password of yourboss using a from-scratch script and nothing other than basic crypto tools (NOT jonh, hashcat, etc.) (65 pts)
-2. Get yourbuddy's password by using John or Hashcat (NOT the from-scratch method).
+2. Get sysadmin's password by using John or Hashcat (NOT the from-scratch method).
    Hint 1: these are in the repos, don't download them from some random website...
-   Hint 2: this will require brute force, but the password is short (15 pts)
-3. Get password of sysadmin (using any method) (5 pts)
+(20 pts)
-4. Give tempworker sudo ability (5 pts) - this is potentially much harder in python with nested bash.
+4. Give tempworker sudo ability (5 pts) - this is potentially much harder in python with nested bash. (maybe a little trick; read the links)
 5. Then fix permissions on the shadow file (debian secure defaults) (5 pts) - this is potentially much harder in python with nested bash.
 6. Clear your tracks, if you left any, like logfiles, history, etc. (5 pts)